fable in tavern talk

 Screenshot by Destructoid

 My favorite is definitely Fable, an elf you’re introduced to right from the start of the game.
-Her narrative arc, like every character’s, focuses on who she is as a person rather than forcing her to go from frightened farmer to impressive warrior in no time at all and forcing it to somehow fit the narrative for action’s sake.
+Her narrative arc, like every character’s, focuses on who they are as a person rather than forcing her to go from frightened farmer to impressive warrior in no time at all and forcing it to somehow fit the narrative for action’s sake.

 Tavern Talk is about the real lives of characters in a fantasy setting.
 There isn’t always a world-ending event to contend with, and not everyone is always chirpy or upbeat.
 For example, sometimes, your thief needs to feel like they’re worth a damn and have someone be genuinely curious about how they’re doing, or a warrior’s hesitations about killing something they’re often mistaken for need recognizing instead of brushing over by the protagonist.